 - LEND faculty may be involved with other faculty-initiated work at UAA where a Fellows team could conduct a specific phase of the project.
 For instance, there may be a faculty member piloting an educational intervention in a specific population where a Fellows team could assume an active role in the delivery and evaluation of the intervention.

 - LEND faculty may be aware of or involved with a project originating in the community, for example, a technical assistance project with a specific agency.
 This may offer valuable interdisciplinary leadership experience and meet the needs of community-based LEND partners.

 - Previous LEND Fellows teams may have worked with a multi-phase project that could be continued by a current Fellows team.
 For example, focus groups may have conducted to learn about parents’ perception for a community need.
 A community needs assessment plan and interview guide may be prepared as an extension of the first phase of the project.

 - Literature Review

-All project teams will conduct a comprehensive review of the literature as a part of the leadership/research project experience.
+All Fellows will conduct a comprehensive review of the literature as a part of the leadership/research project experience.